simplicitesoftware/documentation/docs/docs/integration/webservices/io-commandline.md

 - An optional extra parameter can be set to indicate processing logs output format: `--form output=<plain|xml>` (defaults to `plain`)

 :::note
-The standard XML, ZIP and CSV formats are described [in this document](/docs/integration/webservices/standard-formats).
+The standard formats are described [in this document](/docs/integration/webservices/standard-formats).
 :::

 Exports